junghan0611/spacemacs/layers/+tools/prodigy/README.md

-This layer adds support for the [prodigy](https://github.com/rejeep/prodigy.el) package to manage external services from within Emacs, check the package\'s documentation for more details.
+This layer adds support for the [prodigy](https://github.com/rejeep/prodigy.el) package to manage external services from within Emacs, check the package's documentation for more details.

 It is recommended to put your prodigy services in the